-Getting Rid of Slef-Consciousness
+Getting Rid of Self-Consciousness

-How to Get Rid of it?
+How to Get Rid of Self-Consciousness?

 One of the most common concerns that plagues actors today revolves around the feeling of being self-conscious.
 The main question being, ‘how do I get rid of it?’